andreatramacere/jetset/doc/install.rst

 ============

 .. important::
-    Starting from version 1.1.0, python 2 is not supported anymore.
-Python >=3.9,<=3.11 is suggested.
-Pip and anaconda binaries for apple M processors are distributed only for python version == 3.11
+    Python >=3.11,<=3.13 is suggested.
+Python 3.14 has been tested, no binaries provided, you can install from sources.

 Windows prerequisites